 Phase Wound Rotor

-The Phase wound rotor is also called as Slip Ring Rotor.
-It consists of a cylindrical core which is laminated.
-The outer periphery of the rotor has a semi-closed slot which carries a 3 phase insulated windings.
-The rotor windings are connected in star.
+The phase wound rotor is also called a Slip Ring Rotor.
+It consists of a cylindrical core that is laminated.
+The outer periphery of the rotor has a semi-closed slot that carries 3 phase insulated windings.
+The rotor windings are connected to the star.

 - It increases the starting torque and decreases the starting current.

 - It is used to control the speed of the motor.

 In this type also, the rotor is skewed.
 A mild steel shaft is passed through the center of the rotor and is fixed to it.
 The purpose of the shaft is to transfer mechanical power.

 Following are the advantages of the Phase Wound Rotor.